Art Directors

 Art directors fluent in Peru's Incan stonework, colonial fusion, and three-ecosystem range

-Here is how this works in practice.
-Peruvian art direction sits inside a visual lineage that runs from Susana Torres's production design on Claudia Llosa's Milk of Sorrow and Madeinusa — the films that put Peruvian cinema on the Sundance and Berlinale map — through Patricia Bueno and Eduardo Camino's work across Tondero Producciones, Big Bang Films, and Cinesphere features, to the emerging PUCP-trained department heads anchoring Salvador del Solar's Magallanes, Joel Calero's Cielo Oscuro, and Melina León's Cannes Directors' Fortnight title Canción sin nombre.
+Peruvian art direction sits in a rich visual lineage.
+It starts with Susana Torres's production design on Claudia Llosa's Milk of Sorrow and Madeinusa, the films that put Peruvian cinema on the Sundance and Berlinale map.
+The line runs on through Patricia Bueno and Eduardo Camino's work across Tondero Producciones, Big Bang Films, and Cinesphere features.
+It reaches today's PUCP-trained department heads, who anchor Salvador del Solar's Magallanes, Joel Calero's Cielo Oscuro, and Melina León's Cannes Directors' Fortnight title Canción sin nombre.

-Here is the short of it.
-Our roster covers the operational base in Lima — workshops and prop stores in Miraflores, Barranco, and San Isidro, plus the Cinesphere production tricky — and extends to Cusco for Sacred Valley and Machu Picchu builds, Arequipa for white volcanic-stone colonial dressings, Trujillo for pre-Columbian Chimú-era work at Chan Chan, and Iquitos for Amazon-basin location dressing.
-Department heads carry credits across feature, documentary, prestige series, and luxury campaign formats, and we shortlist on period expertise — pre-Incan, Incan imperial, Spanish colonial viceroyalty, republican-era the capital, fascist Odría-era exteriors, or today's Miraflores and Barranco apartment dressing — alongside altitude and Amazon-logistics experience.
+Our roster centers on an operational base in Lima, with workshops and prop stores in Miraflores, Barranco, and San Isidro, plus the Cinesphere production hub.
+From there it reaches Cusco for Sacred Valley and Machu Picchu builds, Arequipa for white volcanic-stone colonial dressings, Trujillo for pre-Columbian Chimú-era work at Chan Chan, and Iquitos for Amazon-basin location dressing.
+Department heads carry credits across feature, documentary, prestige series, and luxury campaign formats.
+We shortlist on period skill — pre-Incan, Incan imperial, Spanish colonial viceroyalty, republican-era Lima, fascist Odría-era exteriors, or today's Miraflores and Barranco apartment dressing — plus altitude and Amazon-logistics experience.

-Here is the breakdown.
-Day to day, our art directors translate concept artwork into buildable sets across Lima's coastal warehouses, Cinesphere stages, and the location-based infrastructure that Peru's industry runs on — the country shoots predominantly on location rather than in studios.
-Ministerio de Cultura and DAFO permits at Machu Picchu, Sacsayhuamán, Ollantaytambo, Pisac, and the Chan Chan archaeological tricky are negotiated alongside Lima Film Office and Cusco Film Commission coordination, with the team supervising construction oversight, prop coordination through Magdalena Producciones and Talent Group Peru's vendor networks, and on-set scene matching through the shoot.
+Day to day, our art directors turn concept artwork into buildable sets.
+They work across Lima's coastal warehouses, Cinesphere stages, and the location-based setup that Peru's industry runs on, since the country shoots mostly on location rather than in studios.
+Ministerio de Cultura and DAFO permits at Machu Picchu, Sacsayhuamán, Ollantaytambo, Pisac, and the Chan Chan archaeological site are arranged alongside Lima Film Office and Cusco Film Commission planning.
+The team handles construction oversight, prop planning through Magdalena Producciones and Talent Group Peru's vendor networks, and on-set scene matching through the shoot.

-Here is what that looks like on the ground.
 Andean textile sourcing flows through the Chinchero weavers and Pisac market cooperatives.
-Alpaca and vicuña fibre suppliers anchor period builds where Indigenous-accurate dressing is needed.
-Bilingual Spanish and English working language is standard across the roster, keeping artisan workshops, set-build crews, and heritage coordinators aligned between Lima, Cusco, Arequipa, and Iquitos through prep, shoot, and wrap, with co-production reporting structured for Ibermedia and the bilateral treaties with Spain, Argentina, and Brazil that global features claim against.
+Alpaca and vicuña fibre suppliers anchor period builds that need Indigenous-accurate dressing.
+Bilingual Spanish and English is the standard working language across the roster.
+It keeps artisan workshops, set-build crews, and heritage coordinators aligned between Lima, Cusco, Arequipa, and Iquitos through prep, shoot, and wrap.
+Co-production reporting is set up for Ibermedia and the bilateral treaties with Spain, Argentina, and Brazil that global features claim against.

 ACT 03